ramsaylanier/emojinate-app/README.md

 Local app state is tracked using mobx.
 Review the `store.ts` file for the store schema and available actions.
 This is where most of the application logic exists.

+## Data

+Application data is stored locally on-device in a SQLite database.
+The SQL schema and migrations can be found in the `data` directory.
+When the application first starts it will run the migrations in the `data/migrations` directory.
+These are handled using `kysely`.

+## Theming

+The color scheme for the application can be found at `constants/Colors.ts`.
+The application supports both light and dark themes, based on the user's system setting.
+Each color must be an array of two colors, one for light mode and one for dark mode.

+## Emoji / Fonts

+The list of emoji found at `emoji.json` is copied from the [Google Fonts emoji-metatadata github repository](https://github.com/googlefonts/emoji-metadata).
+The required fonts are included in this repo in `/assets/fonts/`.

 ## Hooks